What is Integrative Medicine? - Overview, Risks, and Benefits

 Integrative Medicine and Disease Prevention

 The value of disease prevention and health promotion is becoming more widely recognised.
-Integrative medicine tends to be philosophically aligned with environmentalism and social justice, and it is concerned with the negative effects of medical treatment.
+Integrative medicine tends to be philosophically aligned with environmentalism and social justice, and it is concerned with the adverse effects of medical treatment.
 [1]

-The ultimate goal of integrative medicine is to provide patients with the widest range of appropriate options available.
+The ultimate goal of integrative medicine is to provide patients with the broadest range of appropriate options available.
 This may include lifestyle counselling, dietary education, stress management techniques, and the use of natural products to promote health.
 [1]

 How Integrative Naturopathic Medicine Can Work Alongside Conventional Medicine